omniosorg/omniosorg.github.io/_docs/about/privacy.md

 ---
 layout: page
-title: Privacy Policy/ Impressum
+title: Privacy Policy
+category: about
+show_in_sidebar: true
 order: 11
-show_in_menu: false
-show_in_sidebar: false
 ---

 Data protection is a of concern for the OmniOS Community Edition Association.
 The use of